 Our success will depend in large part on our ability to obtain and maintain protection in the U.S. and other countries for the intellectual property rights covering or incorporated into our technology and products.
 The ability to obtain patents covering technology in the field of medical devices generally is highly uncertain and involves complex legal, technical, scientific and factual questions.
 We may not be able to obtain and maintain patent protection relating to our technology or products.
 Even if issued, patents issued or licensed to us may be challenged, narrowed, invalidated, held to be unenforceable or circumvented, or determined not to cover our product candidates or our competitors' products, which could limit our ability to stop competitors from marketing identical or similar products.
 One of our licensed MIT European patents was recently opposed, however this patent was maintained in amended form following an administrative hearing.
+Both parties have appealed this decision.
+One of our licensed MIT Japanese patents was recently challenged in a Japanese court.
+The Japanese Court issued a decision to maintain the patent in its entirety.
+This decision can be appealed.
 Further, we cannot be certain that we were the first to make the inventions claimed in the patents we own or license, or that protection of the inventions set forth in those patents was the first to be filed in the U.S. Third parties that have filed patents or patent applications covering similar technologies or processes may challenge our claim of sole right to use the intellectual property covered by the patents we own or exclusively license.
 Moreover, changes in applicable intellectual property laws or interpretations thereof in the U.S. and other countries may diminish the value of our intellectual property rights or narrow the scope of our patent protection.
 Any failure to obtain or maintain adequate protection for our intellectual property would materially harm our business, product development programs and prospects.

 In addition, our proprietary information, trade secrets and know-how are important components of our intellectual property rights.
 We seek to protect our proprietary information, trade secrets, know-how and confidential information, in part, with confidentiality agreements with our employees, corporate partners, outside scientific collaborators, sponsored researchers, consultants and other advisors.
 We also have invention or patent assignment agreements with our employees and certain consultants and advisors.
 If our employees or consultants breach those agreements, we may not have adequate remedies for any of those breaches.
 In addition, our proprietary information, trade secrets and know-how may otherwise become known to or be independently developed by others.
-Enforcing a claim that a party illegally obtained and is using our proprietary information, trade secrets and know-how is difficult, expensive and time consuming, and the outcome is unpredictable.
+Enforcing a claim that a party illegally obtained and/or for which a party is using our proprietary information, trade secrets and/or know-how is difficult, expensive and time consuming, and the outcome is unpredictable.
 In addition, courts outside the U.S. may be less willing to protect trade secrets.
 Costly and time consuming litigation could be necessary to seek to enforce and determine the scope of our intellectual property rights, and failure to obtain or maintain protection thereof could adversely affect our competitive business position and results of operations.